shehjarsadhu/network_cofiguration/README.md

 # network_cofiguration
 This repository consists of a shell script to configure a network using raspberry pi.
+I have also added a document that steps through the actual process of setting up wifi and a static IP address on raspberry pi0.

 ### Introduction